This article is to track and document the current status of the ZRAM feature in openHABian.

 The ZRAM config utility for swap, directory & log is an OS enhancement for IoT / maker projects for reducing SD, NAND and eMMC block wear via write operations such as logging and persistence in openHAB.
 It uses compression to minimise precious memory footprint and extremely infrequent write outs and near RAM speed working dirs with memory compression ratios depending on your data and the compression algorithm you choose.

 ZRAM uses a table in

 /etc/ztab where any combination and number of ZRAM drives can be created.
-This branch uses an OverlayFS mount with ZRAM so that copying data from disk into RAM on boot is not needed.
-This should allow for quicker boots and larger directories as no complete directory copy is needed as it’s all the lower mount in the OverlayFS.
+This implementation uses an OverlayFS mount with ZRAM so that copying data from disk into RAM on boot is not needed.
+This should allow for quicker boots and larger directories as no complete directory copy is needed.
+It’s all the lower mount in the OverlayFS.

 In openHABian implementation,